-Micro environment

-It is related to small area or immediate periphery of an Org.
-These are specific to a business & influences/affect its working on a direct and regular basis.

-Consists of suppliers, consumers, marketing intermediaries, competitors, etc.

-Within the micro or the immediate environment, we need to address the following issues:

-- a) The employees of the firm, their characteristics and how they are organised. - b) The existing customer base. - c) The ways in which the firm can raise its finance. - d) Who are the firm suppliers?
+M licro environment Macro environment T is related to small area or immediate periphery of an Org. hese are specific to a business & influences/affect its working n a direct and regular basis.
+The macro environment is the portion of the outside world that significantly affects onsists of suppliers, consumers, marketing intermediaries, ompetitors, etc. how an organisation operates but is ĥ bithin the micro or the immediate environment, we need to ddress the following issues: typically much beyond its direct control and influence. a,) The employees of the firm, their characteristics and how they are organised.
+Macro environment has broader dimensions as it consists of economic, socio- cultural, technological, political b,) The existing customer base. and legal factors. С,) The ways in which the firm can raise its finance. d,) Who are the firm suppliers?

-Macro environment

-The macro environment is the portion of the outside world that significantly affects

-- > how an organisation operates but is - typically much beyond its direct control and influence.

-Macro environment has broader dimensions as it consists of economic, socio- cultural, technological, political and legal factors.